weaveworks/weave/site/plugin.md

  * [Using other plugin command-line arguments](#plugin-args)

 Docker versions 1.9 and later have a plugin mechanism for adding different network providers.
 Weave Net installs itself as a network plugin when you start it with `weave launch`.
-The Weave Docker Networking plugin is fast and easy to use and best of all doesn't require an external cluster store in order to use it.
+The Weave Docker Networking Plugin is fast and easy to use, and, unlike other networking plugins, does not require an external cluster store.

 To create a network which can span multiple Docker hosts, Weave Net peers must be connected to each other, by specifying the other hosts during `weave launch` or via
 [`weave connect`](/site/using-weave/finding-adding-hosts-dynamically.md).